Professional Dental Assistant Training in Lee’s Summit, Missouri

 Being a dental assistant is more than just a job.
 It is an opportunity to create a satisfying career that brings you and others joy every day.
 Our accelerated 12-week dental assistant program offers a solid foundation to ensure you acquire the confidence you need to perform on the job from the very first day.
 We also provide hands-on training with the latest technology, and job shadowing so you can get a realistic experience along with learning excellent skills.

-Summit Dental Assisting Academy can help you get a great job in Jackson or Cass county, or the greater Kansas City Metropolitan area.
+Summit Dental Assisting Academy can help you get a great job in Jackson or Cass County, or the greater Kansas City, MO, Metropolitan area.
 Call us today for more information about our program and how to get started!

 CALL US: (816) 525-5257 START YOUR APPLICATION